davudovali/interview-full-stack/README.md

 As preparation for the live coding interview, you are asked to complete the following tasks:

-### 1. Return products
+#### 1. Get products

-Add a new endpoint `GET /api/products` that returns all available products.
+Implement a new endpoint `GET /api/products` that returns all available products.

 Example response: